vlizanae/feelTheDesktop/README.md

 ./setbgParam 135 # sets the wallpaper named thumb135.png in the images folder
 ```

-The commands used to get the video frames and renaming are listed in the not executable file `commands`, but be carefull because those haven't been polished.
+The commands used to get the video frames and renaming are listed in the not executable file `commands`, but be careful because those haven't been polished.